Scott Dozier

-Scott Raymond Dozier (/ˈdoʊʒər/; November 20, 1970 – January 5, 2019) was an American murderer on death row in Nevada for the 2002 murder of 22-year-old Jeremiah Miller, who was one of Dozier's drug associates.
+Scott Raymond Dozier (/ˈdoʊʒər/; November 20, 1970 – January 5, 2019) was a convicted American murderer on death row in Nevada for the 2002 murder of 22-year-old Jeremiah Miller, who was one of Dozier's drug associates.
 He would have been the first inmate executed by the state of Nevada in more than a decade, but died by suicide in prison before this could take place after a lengthy battle to carry out his death sentence by the state.

 Background

-Scott Dozier was born on November 20, 1970, in Boulder City, Nevada.
+Scott was born on November 20, 1970, in Boulder City, Nevada.
 His father worked for federal water projects throughout the American West and he had two siblings.
 He graduated from high school in 1989.

-Dozier enlisted in the Army on November 16, 1990 and was honorably discharged on August 10, 1992.
-He married Angela Drake, who he had begun dating in high school on New Year’s Day in 1991, and their son, Ashton, was born in 1993.
+Dozier enlisted in the Army on November 16, 1990, and was honorably discharged on August 10, 1992.
+He married Angela Drake, whom he had begun dating in high school, on New Year’s Day in 1991, and their son, Ashton, was born in 1993.
 Eventually, the couple divorced.
 By his mid-20s, he was making much of his income from the production and sale of methamphetamine, during the course of which he would alternate between Nevada and Arizona, the two states in which he was convicted of murder.
 Dozier had commented on his enjoyment of "living outside the law" in the months leading up to his scheduled execution.

 Murders

 On April 18, 2002, Jeremiah Miller met Dozier at La Concha, a motel on the Las Vegas Strip.
 Dozier had promised to help Miller buy ephedrine, a key ingredient in the production of methamphetamine.
 Miller had brought $12,000 in cash for that purpose.
 Upon Miller's arrival at La Concha, Dozier killed him, sawed Miller's body into multiple pieces, stuffed most of them into a suitcase, and disposed of it near an apartment complex in western Las Vegas.
 The suitcase was discovered by a worker the following week.
 Miller's head and arms were never found.
 Dozier was arrested on June 25, 2002, in Phoenix, Arizona.
 During the police investigation, it was revealed that Dozier went on a spending spree after he had allegedly stolen Miller's $12,000, telling his friends that he'd won the cash at a casino.

 Subsequently, he was also connected to the July 27, 2001, murder of Jasen "Griffin" Greene, whose decomposed remains were found in the desert north of Phoenix.
-Dozier allegedly shot Greene at a trailer in Carefree, Arizona because Greene threatened to expose Dozier's methamphetamine operation.
+Dozier allegedly shot Greene at a trailer in Carefree, Arizona, because Greene threatened to expose Dozier's methamphetamine operation.
 Doug Powell, a former drug associate of Dozier's, notified police of Greene's murder and confessed that he and another man had helped Dozier dispose of Greene's remains.
 During his trial, Dozier argued that he had not killed Greene but found his dead body when he returned to the trailer.
 According to Dozier, he decided not to inform the police about Greene's death as it would expose his methamphetamine production.